Essentials of Survival

 I buy gloves in packs of twelve, destroying a dozen or so per year.
 Since I haul my own firewood and do lots of other things, I’m really hard on them.
 You will be too, so get plenty.
 I’ve never found used gloves that were worth buying anywhere, so I wind up buying these new too.
 They do come in various sizes, so try to buy what fits if you can, your dexterity will be much better.

 An Army / Navy surplus store is your friend.
 Lots of good, cheap, durable supplies there.
 Avoid all the cheap import crap, most of it is junk.
 Get US military issue gear, surplus.
 What your looking for is durability, versatility, quality and price.
 Other military gear from other countries is often very good too (Swiss, German, etc.).
 This is where you can find boots, pants, gloves, hats, coats, jackets, liners, thermal underwear, sleeping bags, tents, etc. They’ve also got some really cool “bug-out” gear such as packs, fire starters, flares and such like, although I am NOT an advocate of the “bug-out” scenario.
 Remember, refugees fair poorly, around the world.
 Bug-out is a last resort, a desperate and suicidal attempt to stay alive.
 It’s also a sign of poor planning (that’s another hint).
 Don’t bug out.
-Move.
+Move to your location and live there.

 More to come on shelter, security and relationships.
 I will also be posting some information on primitive lifestyles and survival that will appeal to some.